zmalone/habitat/www/source/tutorials/sample-app/next-steps.html.md

 In this tutorial you learned how to...

-- Set up your Habitat workspace
 - Create your first plan
-- Add hooks and configuration
+- Add a health monitoring hook to your plan
-- Build and start your first package
+- Build your rails two-tier web application
+- Update configuration values dynamically to start the services up successfully

 There are many more great features to explore in Habitat!
 As you venture out, we recommend you keep the following resources at your side.
 The docs are always being updated and we've got a great community that is ready and willing to help.